pokey/wax_talon/README.md

 - Capture links to the rules that were activated by the command phrase
 - Capture other information such as Talon tags, etc
 - Quickly flashes all Cursorless marks that were referred to during the command phrase and captures the timestamp of this moment.
 This information can be used to automatically highlight referenced marks in postprocessing

-The above will also enable a command `"record stop"` to stop recording.

 You can tweak the above Talonscript to remove any of the recorders, if eg you don't want to capture Cursorless commands, start QuickTime, etc.